dgaydukov/cert-aws/sa/files/sa.md

 * subnet layer - NACL decide which traffic to allow
 * ec2 layer - SG
 PG (Placement group) - create ec2 in underlying hardware in such a way as to avoid correlated failures:
-* cluster - packs instances close together inside AZ (good when you need high speed node-to-node communication, used in HPC apps). t2.micro can't be placed into cluster PG
+* cluster - packs instances close together inside AZ (good when you need high speed node-to-node communication, used in HPC apps). t2.micro can't be placed into cluster PG.
+Also you can't span it into several AZ, it should be only within same AZ.
 Capacity error - if you have instances in your PG and try to launch one more you may get this error.
 The problem is that underlying hardware has no capacity for one more instance.
 Solution - to stop & start all ec2 (in single launch request, cause if you launch 4 and then 1 you can again get same error), in this case, your PG can be moved to hardware with larger underlying capacity.
 * partition (up to 7 per AZ) - spread instances between different hardware partitions (so group of instances inside one partition don't share any hardware with group of instances from another partition)